Announcement Type: New Cooperative Agreements.

 2. Support for Diversity: Proposals should demonstrate substantive support of the Bureau's policy on diversity.
 Achievable and relevant features should be cited in both program administration (program venue and program evaluation) and program content (orientation and wrap-up sessions, program meetings, presenters, and resource materials).

-3. Evaluation and Follow-Up: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
+3. Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
 The Bureau recommends that the proposal include a draft survey questionnaire or other technique plus a description of a methodology to use to link outcomes to original project objectives.
-Proposals also should discuss provisions made for follow-up with returned participants as a means of establishing longer-term individual and institutional linkages.

 4. Cost-effectiveness/Cost-sharing: The overhead and administrative components of the proposal, including salaries and honoraria, should be kept as low as possible.
 All other items should be necessary and appropriate.
 Proposals should maximize cost-sharing through other private sector support, as well as institutional direct funding contributions.

-5. Institutional Track Record/Ability: Proposals should demonstrate an institutional record of successful exchange programs, including Start Printed Page 58367responsible fiscal management and full compliance with all reporting requirements for past Bureau grants as determined by Bureau Grants Staff.
+5. Institutional Track Record/Ability: Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting requirements for past Bureau grants as determined by Bureau Grants Staff.
 The Bureau will consider the past performance of prior recipients and the demonstrated potential of new applicants.
 Proposed personnel and institutional resources should be fully qualified to achieve the project's goals.

-6. Follow-on Activities: Proposals should provide a plan for continued follow-on activity (without Bureau support) ensuring that Bureau supported programs are not isolated events.
+6. Follow-Up and Follow-on Activities: Proposals should discuss provisions made for follow-up with returned participants as a means of establishing longer-term individual and institutional linkages.
+Proposals should also provide a plan for continued follow-on activity (without Bureau support) ensuring that Bureau supported programs are not isolated events.

 VI.
 Award Administration Information